 article.
 You need the permission of the person who took the

 One thing I warn folks about: Articles about your first solo flight are a very, VERY hard sell.

 If you're lucky, the editor will say they're willing to look at it "On spec."
 "On spec" means "on speculation"…it's not an agreement to print the article, it just means they're willing to read it to decide whether they want it.
-Ask how long they want it, and what format they want the pictures, and you're in business.
+Ask how long the article should be, and what format they want the pictures, and you're in business.

-Generally, you'll probably be able to submit the article itself in an email.
-I recommend that you don't email photos with an unsolicited submission.
+Generally, you'll probably be able to submit the article itself in an email or through a Dropbox-like submission process.
+Don't email photos with an unsolicited submission.
 If you've got a decent resolution camera, ten images might be 50 megabytes in size; most people don't appreciate having their mailboxes clogged this way.
 Some magazines have FTP sites set up to receive the photos, rather than using email.

 Just tell the editor that you have photos available, and let them instruct you how to send them.